 LinkedIn is another versatile and useful platform for business professionals to utilize.
 It is powerful in the B2B space, where executives can highlight their industry thought leadership for their peers to see.
 In addition, LinkedIn can help B2B brands develop professional relationships with the media and fellow professionals in their sector.

 Twitter is also highly useful for PR professionals looking for opportunities.
 Reporters, writers, video creators, and bloggers often post on the platform when they’re in need of new pitches or sources for a story they’re working on.

-Think of it in terms of macro- versus micro-influencers.
-The macro influencers’ posts will be seen by many, engaged with by few, while those from micro-influencers will be seen by fewer people, but those people are far more likely to want to engage with the brands those influencers are working with.
-The same is true for niche podcasts.
+Think of it in terms of macro influencers versus micro-influencers.
+The macro-influencers’ posts will be seen by many, and engaged with by few, while those from micro-influencers will be seen by fewer people, but those people are far more likely to want to engage with the brands those influencers are working with.
+The same is true for niche podcasts and newsletters.

 Data supports the idea that buyers, both B2C and B2B, think companies need to have a strong social conscience.

 Recent polling shows that 46% of people believe that companies need to take more responsibility for their role in society, with 55% of people saying they’re more likely to make a purchase from a company that shows empathy.